jlevy/og-equity-compensation/README.md

 ### Stock options

 🄳 [**Stock options**](https://en.wikipedia.org/wiki/Employee_stock_option) are contracts that
-allow you to buy a specified number of shares in the company you work for at a fixed price.
+allow employees to buy a specified number of shares in the company they work for at a fixed price.
 Stock options are the most common way early-stage companies grant equity.

-🄳 The **strike price (or exercise price)** is the fixed price per share at which stock can be purchased, as set in the stock option agreement.
+🄳 The **strike price (or exercise price)** is the fixed price per share at which stock can be purchased by an employee, as set in their stock option agreement.
-The strike price is generally set lower (often much lower) than what people expect will be the *future* value of the stock, which means selling the stock down the road could be profitable.
+The strike price is generally set lower (often much lower) than what people expect will be the *future* value of the stock, which means eventually selling the stock could be profitable.
 Using stock options to purchase stock at the strike price is called **exercising** the options.